petedejoy/documentation/v2/clickstream/destinations/overview.md

 Astronomer has a robust library of destinations consisting of data warehouses, A/B testing tools, analytics tools, marketing tools, and more.
 These destinations recieve data from the sources that you select in your Astronomer UI.

-## Survey of features

-Stuff we can do with Clickstream:

-* Google Analytics
-* Redshift
-* Mixpanel